nus-cs2030s/2324-s2/docs/28-immutability.md

 ## Necessity of Final Keyword on Class

 We mentioned that it is necessary that we declare immutable classes as `final` to disallow inheritance.
 So let us elaborate this further.
-Consider the immutable `Point` from above.
-Now let us create a subclass of it.
+Consider the immutable `Point` from above.  __However, consider the case that the we do not declare the class as `final`.__  Now let us create a subclass of it.

 ```java
 class MutablePoint extends Point {